-Students whose placement scores place them in the Foundations of Literacy course must enroll in the required developmental courses their first semester in college and each subsequent semester (if necessary) until the coursework is successfully completed.
-Additionally, students who placed into developmental math are strongly encouraged to enroll in the appropriate math course their first semester, are required to enroll in such no later than their second semester, and (if necessary) each subsequent semester until the developmental math is completed.
+Students whose placement scores place them in the Composition Principles lab course must enroll in the required developmental course their first semester in college and each subsequent semester (if necessary) until the coursework is successfully completed.
+Additionally, students who placed into developmental math are strongly encouraged to enroll in the appropriate math course their first semester, are required to enroll in such no later than their second semester, and (if necessary) each subsequent semester until developmental math is completed.